ar0ch/aroonchan.de/content/publication/Chande-SciRep-2017.md

 +++
-title = "Influence of genetic ancestry and socioeconomic status on type 2 diabetes in the diverse Colombian populations of Chocó and Antioquia." date = "2017-11-25"
+title = "Influence of genetic ancestry and socioeconomic status on type 2 diabetes in the diverse Colombian populations of Chocó and Antioquia" date = "2017-11-25"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.